bluekvirus/Stage.js/implementation/PHILOSOPHY.md

 ###Mental preparation
 > Technique means nothing if people have no purposes in their mind.
 To prepare mentally to adapt something is to synchronize the mind around the subject domain so that insights can be developed while applying the technique.
 The ultimate goal is always to understand the subject (in our case the problem) better.

 > Make sure to ask enough questions, so you can quickly locate the core problem that a given technique is trying to solve efficiently.
 Then go apply the technique and try making changes.
 Soon enough, you will start to see things like the solution creator, and concepts and ideas start to come out naturally.
 True understanding is almost always developed this way.
+If you can't feel the needs and constrains, you can't see through the solution.

 Frameworks are ways of doing things, they are biased.
 If you don't feel like doing things *their* way, identify the core problems and solve them in a sequence that fits you, and that process will eventually turn into *your* own framework.